luminaa/github-lab/README.md

     The above command will encrypt the string "Encrypt this text" using a shift of 3 and print the encrypted result to the console.
 This would be "HQFUB SWWKL VWHAW"

-4. Alternatively, you can use the bash script `caesar.sh`.
-First, you have to make it executable.
+4. Alternatively, you can use the bash script `caesar.sh`. (*THIS ONLY WORKS FOR LINUX AND MAC*) First, you have to make it executable.
 Run the following command in your shell.

     ```bash
     chmod +x caesar.sh